nakimoto/nakimoto.github.io/projects/mission-to-mars.md

 and chemistry.
 It was a really great team of diverse study areas.
 At the end of the project we wrote a 70-page project thesis on everything.
 My job was to plan out the robotics and simple algorithms that would be used in order to retrieve data from Mars' top soil.

->If you're interested in more informaiton about the NASA L'SPACE program: *https://www.lspace.asu.edu*
+>If you're interested in more informaiton about the NASA L'SPACE program, check it out [here!]: (https://www.lspace.asu.edu)